pfheatwole/thesis/source/introduction.rst

 suitable for paraglider flight reconstruction.
 The modeling process begins in :doc:`foil_geometry`, which develops a novel parametric geometry specifically tailored for the non-linear details of typical paraglider wings.
-:doc:`foil_aerodynamics` establishes some basic performance criteria for selecting an aerodynamic method suitable for analyzing paraglider motion, and presents an adaptation of a non-linear lifting line method that meets those criteria.
+:doc:`foil_aerodynamics` establishes basic performance criteria for selecting an aerodynamics method suitable for analyzing paraglider motion, and presents an adaptation of a non-linear lifting line method that meets those criteria.

-Given a geometric and aerodynamic model of the paraglider canopy, :doc:`paraglider_components` models the remainder of the paraglider components, and :doc:`paraglider_systems` combine the components into complete system dynamics models (under a rigid body assumption).
-The final step that enables the dynamics model to produce flight simulations is to choose a suitable set of state variables, and link the state dynamics to the paraglider dynamics; :doc:`paraglider_systems` suggests one possible choice, and presents the resulting dynamics function.
+Given a geometric and aerodynamic model of the paraglider canopy, :doc:`paraglider_components` models the remainder of the paraglider components, and :doc:`paraglider_systems` combine the components into complete system dynamics models.
+The final step that enables a dynamics model to produce a flight simulation is to choose a suitable set of state variables, and link the state dynamics to the paraglider dynamics.

-To conclude the primary contributions of this paper, :doc:`demonstration` presents an example that uses the parametric model to approximate a physical paraglider wing, compare static performance analyses to expected results, and demonstrate several dynamic scenarios to highlight the flexibility of the model.
+To conclude the primary contributions of this paper, :doc:`demonstration` presents an example that uses the parametric model to approximate a commercial paraglider wing, compare static performance analyses to expected results, and demonstrate several dynamic scenarios to highlight the flexibility of the model.